 Goldman Sachs (GS) Outpaces Stock Market Gains: What You Should Know

-GS will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $2.89, down 50.26% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $8.55 billion, down 9.68% from the prior-year quarter.
+Investors will be hoping for strength from GS as it approaches its next earnings release.
+The company is expected to report EPS of $3.14, down 45.96% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $8.55 billion, down 9.68% from the year-ago period.

 It is also important to note the recent changes to analyst estimates for GS.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.02% higher within the past month.
-GS is currently sporting a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 2.57% higher.
+GS is currently a Zacks Rank #3 (Hold).

-Investors should also note GS's current valuation metrics, including its Forward P/E ratio of 14.6.
-This represents a discount compared to its industry's average Forward P/E of 14.63.
+Valuation is also important, so investors should note that GS has a Forward P/E ratio of 15.78 right now.
+Its industry sports an average Forward P/E of 16.33, so we one might conclude that GS is trading at a discount comparatively.

 The Financial - Investment Bank industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 165, putting it in the bottom 36% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 178, which puts it in the bottom 30% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.